germs-lab/one-day-metag-crash-course/docs/index.rst

 Contents:

-These are the tutorials for a one day course I will teach at Cambridge University in April, 2016.
-They are a merge of my perspective of what I wish someone would have showed me in less than 6 hours when I was a total newbie to metagenomic sequencing analysis.
+These are the tutorials that are a merge of my perspective of what I wish someone would have showed me in less than 6 hours when I was a total newbie to metagenomic sequencing analysis.

 Three main tutorial sections:
 -----------------------------------